sencha-extjs-examples/MultiPackageDemo/README.md

 That will run a development build sweep of all used packages and initialize the development build directory with the set of used package buidls.
-This will typically only need to happen once for packags that are not under active development
+This will typically only need to happen once for packages that are not under active development

 The build environment (production, testing, development) of the used packages defaults to the build environment used to build the main application, but may be controlled